5 Archaeological Discoveries That Confirmed the Bible in 2025

 • That this tower had collapsed

-• That the accident killed specifically 18 people
+• That the accident killed exactly 18 people

-• That the event was sufficiently known to serve as an illustration
+• That the event was well known enough to serve as an illustration

 This discovery joins other examples of details in the Gospels that only eyewitnesses would know:

-The Pool of Bethesda had five porches (John 5:2) When excavated, the Pool of Bethesda revealed exactly five porches — an unusual and specific architectural detail.
+The Pool of Bethesda had five porticoes (John 5:2) When excavated, the Pool of Bethesda revealed exactly five porticoes — an unusual and specific architectural detail.

-The Stone Pavement (John 19:13) The stone pavement where Pilate judged Jesus was archaeologically identified.
+The Stone Pavement / Lithostrotos (John 19:13) The stone pavement where Pilate judged Jesus has been archaeologically identified.

-Precise geographic details The Gospels demonstrate precise knowledge of Jerusalem's topography, architecture, and customs of the first century.
+Precise geographical details The Gospels demonstrate accurate knowledge of the topography, architecture, and customs of first-century Jerusalem.

-Ugarit Reopened: 3,400-Year-Old Hymns Reveal Origins of Psalms
+Ugarit Reopened: 3,400-Year-Old Hymns Reveal the Origins of the Psalms

 Ugarit Location Map